Senecio: Planting and Care

 • Then, in October, protect your young plants from frost under a cold frame

-The Senecio can easily be incorporated into a dry garden, a scree garden or rockery alongside other drought-resistant perennials and Mediterranean perennials that share the same requirements: dry, well-drained soil and a sunny position.
+The Senecio can easily be incorporated into a dry garden, a scree garden, or a rockery alongside other drought-resistant perennials and Mediterranean perennials that share the same requirements: dry, well-drained soil and a sunny exposure.
 If you live by the sea, it’s the ideal plant for borders or beds with sandy soil.
 With their beautiful silvery foliage, Dusty Millers soften compositions in beds or create striking contrasts with complementary colours like the yellow of Coreopsis, for example.
-To create a symphony of grey foliage, pair them with Artemisia or Helichrysum italicum.
-In pots and planters, they’ll contrast beautifully with the colourful foliage of Coleus and miniature purple Dahlias or a Salvia greggii ‘Mirage Burgundy’.
+To create a symphony of grey foliage, pair them with an Artemisia or an Helichrysum italicum.
+In pots and planters, they will contrast beautifully with the colourful foliage of Coleus and miniature purple Dahlias or a Salvia ‘Mirage Burgundy’.

-Helichrysum italicum, Senecio candicans, Coreopsis verticillata ‘Moonbeam’ and C. auriculata in a harmonious blend of yellow and grey
+Helichrysum italicum, Senecio candicans, Coreopsis verticillata ‘Moonbeam’, and C. auriculata in a harmony of yellow and grey

-On arid slopes or in large dry rockeries, plant Senecio mandraliscae with Delosperma and other undemanding ground-cover perennials like Sedums, Mouse Ears and Dianthus.
+On a dry slope or in large, arid rockeries, plant Senecio mandraliscae with Delosperma and other ground-cover and undemanding perennials like Sedums, Mouse Ears, and Dianthus.

-In a dry, predominantly mineral Mediterranean garden, plant Senecio, for example, at the front of a bed composed of dwarf palms (Chamaerops humilis), American agaves, Opuntia, cacti and other succulents, or with garrigue plants like rosemary or rockroses.
+In a dry, Mediterranean-style garden with a mineral theme, plant Senecio, for example, at the front of a bed composed of dwarf palms (Chamaerops humilis), American agaves, Opuntia, cacti, and other succulents, or with plants from the garrigue such as rosemary or rockroses.

-At the edge of a mineral bed, it will add a touch of greyish or bluish colour, nestled among ornamental grasses like Stipa pennata, Stipa tenuifolia and Carex.
+At the edge of a mineral-themed bed, it will add a touch of greyish or bluish colour, nestled among grasses like Stipa pennata, Stipa tenuifolia, and Carex.

-In naturalistic sunny gardens, it pairs easily with lavender, some Achillea and Perovskia.
+In naturalistic sunny gardens, it pairs easily with lavenders, some yarrows, and Perovskia.

 Useful resources